zulip/zulip/templates/zerver/help/make-a-user-an-administrator.md

 {!admin-only.md!}

-By default, everyone in an organization is a user; this limits them from modifying organization-wide settings, such as changing the organization name, activating or deactivating users, deleting streams, etc. Follow the following steps to give any user in your organization administrative rights.
+Organization administrators have access to organization-wide settings, including permission settings.

 {settings_tab|user-list-admin}

-4. Click on the **Make admin** button for the user that you wish to make an administrator.

-    After clicking the **Make admin** button, the selected user's browser will reload and the user will gain administrative privileges immediately.
+4. Find the user that you would like to manage administrator rights and click **Make admin** or **Remove admin** next to the name.
+The selected user's browser will reload and the new rights will take effect immediately.

-## Revoke administrative rights from a user

-Administrators can also revoke the administrative rights given to a user.

-{settings_tab|user-list-admin}

-2. Click on the **Remove admin** button.

-    The selected user's browser will reload automatically, and the user will no longer have access to the **Organization** page.

 !!! tip ""
     Users can revoke their own administrative privileges if there is at least